rasamadeu/abelian-vlq/README.md

     - 2 - non-zero entry from Yukawa coupling to the second Higgs doublet
     - 3 - non-zero entry from bare mass term with VLQ

+> [!NOTE]
+> The module `abelian_symmetry_2HDM.py` only provides a numerical solution to the field charges.
+Hence, the charges in the table resulting from `write_table_charges` module may have floating point values.
+It is the user's responsibility to analyse the results and rewrite them in a more convenient manner.

 ## Issues

 Currently, the `minimisation.py` script must be manually updated to perform the minimisation step in the procedure pipeline.
 It would be useful to automate this step.